Saturday, March 29, 2025

 All agreed that this sale is a done deal.
 Hank agreed to full settlement in 2 weeks.

-Otherwise, as I told Sam, I'll buy the car.
+Otherwise, as I told Sam, I'll buy the car, after all the trouble taken.

 Addendum 31.1.25